bchurchill/bahai-quotes/README.md

 ## Codebase

-* The main quotes "database" is /source.json.  *This is the file to update!!*
+* The "database" of quotes are .json files in the /sources/ folder.
+If you want to contribute, add a file here!
 * Quotes in different formats (yaml, xml, etc.) will also go in /quotes, and these will be generated automaticaly.
-* Each library gets its own folder in /lib.
-Each library should have its own README.md file in its folder with all the details on how to use it.
-* Anything common to all the libraries will go in /shared.
+* Libraries to manipulate the quotes or write them to different formats will go in /lib.

-There's a script, /shared/generate.py, which takes the shared.json file and translates it into the several available formats.
-It also does sanity checking and sorting on the quotes.json file.
-It should always be run as a post-commit hook when committing so that the best-available quotes files are in the repository at all times.
+There's a script, /lib/generate.rb, which takes the JSON files in /sources and translates them into the available formats.
+In the future it will also do sanity checking and sorting on the quotes.json file.

 ## Ideas for the future